 Richard Cherok, Professor of History, Ozark Christian College

 "Citizen Campbell: Alexander Campbell and Early American Politics"

-Check the SCJ website for any updated news as schedule develops
+A detailed conference schedule will be posted on the SCJ website when available.
+Check back for updated news as schedule develops.

 We invite your attendance and participation in the 2020 SCJ Conference.
 Here's what's in store in addition to the plenary sessions: